 Greenshank Environmental develops wetlands and other innovative schemes to provide nutrient offsets in areas affected by Nutrient Neutrality.
 The nutrient offsets our schemes create become nutrient credits that can be used by developers to offset the additional nutrient pollution caused by new developments within protected areas.
-Our expert team has been behind some of the UK’s first nutrient mitigation projects for Nutrient Neutrality, including phosphorus treatment wetlands in Herefordshire, decommissioning industrial sites, in Hampshire and taking agricultural land out of production in the Solent.
+Our expert team has been behind some of the UK’s first nutrient mitigation projects for Nutrient Neutrality, including phosphorus treatment wetlands in Herefordshire, decommissioning industrial sites in Hampshire and taking agricultural land out of production in the Solent.
 We have experience advising regulators and Local Planning Authorities on the evidence and standards needed to secure nutrients credits with sufficient certainty.
-We will use this expertise to ensure our mitigation projects will deliver nutrient credits with certainty needed to unlock housing development.
+We will use this expertise to ensure our mitigation projects will deliver nutrient credits with the certainty needed to unlock housing development.

 27 areas of England and most of Wales have been impacted by Nutrient Neutrality.
-In these areas, more than 72 of the UK’s 333 Local Planning Authorities have been affected by Nutrient Neutrality and cannot consent to new development without it showing it is nutrient neutral.
-Over the next 5 years, the issue will more than double in scale to cover 65 areas and more than 140 Local Planning Authorities.
-Nutrient Neutrality hits hardest in areas where there is a lot of planned development.
-The areas of the UK now facing the largest challenges are:
+In these areas, more than 72 of the UK’s 333 Local Planning Authorities have been affected by Nutrient Neutrality and cannot consent to new development without showing it is nutrient neutral.
+Over the next 5 years, the issue is likely to more than double in scale, with the potential to affect more than 140 Local Planning Authorities.

 England